DisableGraphics/greending-ng/README.md

 Most surely not.
 Therefore, nobody else does!

 # Features
-- Now rewritten in C++, which means Greending-ng is even faster than its predecessor (Which already was fast)
+- Now rewritten in C++, which means Greending-ng is even faster than its predecessor (Which already was)
 - Extensions!
 Now you can block ads <a href=adblock.md>if you follow this tutorial</a>
 - New look: Rectangular buttons and Client Side Decorations.
 - WebKit based.
 This alternative (To Blink and Gecko) browser engine is incredibly fast and lightweight (Runs on my 10 year old potato pretty nicely).
-- Saves tabs when closed.
-Because it's annoying otherwise
+- Saves tabs when closed to resume navigation

 # Installation
 **Dependencies:**